-Course Objective: The courseacquaints the students with the features and problems of Indian Economy.
+Course Objective: The course acquaints the students with the features and problems of Indian Economy.
 Students will understand the national planning system, public finance, problems of Indian agriculture and industry in addition to the emerging issues faced by the Indian economy.

-Learning Outcome: After the completion of the coursethe students will be familiar with the features and problems of Indian Economy.
+Learning Outcome: After the completion of the course the students will be familiar with the features and problems of Indian Economy.
 Students will understand the national planning system, public finance, problems of Indian agriculture and industry in addition to the emerging issues faced by the Indian economy.

 Unit - A Hours Nature of Indian Economy: Features of Indian economy - Structural Changes in the Indian Economy Since Independence.
 4 Human Resource: Demographic: Features of Indian population, Size and growth of population and economic development.
 Problem of over population, remedial measures to curb population.
 4 Unit - B Agriculture and Industrial development in India: Agriculture: importance and Problems of Indian agriculture, remedial measures to overcome the backwardness of agriculture - strategy for agricultural development.
 4 Green Revolution: meaning, effects, causes and suggestions for the success of Green revolution.
-3 Industries: Growth and problems of major industries- Iron and Steel, 4 Cotton Textiles.
-Small Scale Industries- Problem and policy 4 Industrial policy, Role of public sector and private sector, Causes of industrial sickness 5 Unit C Economic Planning: Importance of planning for Economic development, Salient features of India's five year plans priorities- target achievements, Failure factors affecting successful implementation of plans.
+3 Industries: Growth and problems of major industries- Iron and Steel, Cotton Textiles.
+4 Small Scale Industries- Problem and policy 4 Industrial policy, Role of public sector and private sector, Causes of industrial sickness 5 Unit C Economic Planning: Importance of planning for Economic development, Salient features of India's five year plans priorities- target achievements, Failure factors affecting successful implementation of plans.
 4 Foreign Trade of India: features, Balance of payments during the plan period - Chief imports and exports of Indian economy.
 3 India's balance of payment.
 Causes and remedial measures for the adverse balance of payment in India.
-4 Export promotion and import substitution, opening up of the Indian economy 5 IIn:t D taxation system, suggestions for improvement,
+4 Export promotion and import substitution, opening up of the Indian economy 5 H. W. D. Unit - DPublic finance in India: Features of Indian tax system , defects of Indian 3 taxation system, suggestions for improvement,